-You may wonder, “How much can you go over the speed limit?”
-Illinois law is clear: any amount—even just 5 MPH over the speed limit—is illegal.
+Many drivers may wonder, “How much can you go over the speed limit?”
+Illinois law is clear: any amount—even just 5 mph over the posted speed limit—is illegal.
+Speeding is a leading cause of motor vehicle accidents across the country.
 If you or a loved one was seriously injured by a speeding motorist, an attorney from our personal injury law firm can help you understand your rights and seek the compensation you deserve.

 Illinois Has Laws Against Speeding

-In Illinois, it is illegal to exceed the speed limit on any public road, including local streets and highways.
+In Illinois, it is illegal to exceed the speed limit on any public road, including streets in a residential district, an urban district, and in the state highway system.
 Driving more than 26 miles per hour over the speed limit can lead to a Class B misdemeanor charge.

 But What Happens If You’re Only Going Five Miles Over the Speed Limit?

 In this scenario, the responding law enforcement officer has the authority to exercise their discretion in speed limit enforcement.
-If a police officer issues a speeding ticket, you have the opportunity to challenge it in court.
-Ultimately, the decision of whether the speeding violation will be retained on your driving record rests in the hands of a judge.
+They can choose to pull you over and issue a citation.
+If a police officer issues a speeding ticket, you always have the opportunity to challenge it in court.
+Ultimately, a judge will look at the facts and decide whether the speeding violation will stay on your driving record.

 Is There a Minimum Speed Limit?

-Yes.
-By Illinois law (625 ILCS 5/), no person should drive so slowly that they block the normal flow of traffic, unless it’s necessary for safety or following the law.
-There is a minimum speed limit on most roads.
-Drivers who choose to drive below the minimum speed limit may also be subject to citations and fines.
+Yes, there is.
+By Illinois law (625 ILCS 5/), no person should drive so slowly that they block the normal and reasonable flow of traffic.
+The only exceptions are when driving slowly is necessary for safety reasons—such as in heavy traffic—or to comply with the law.
+There is a posted minimum speed limit on most major roads and highways.
+Drivers who choose to drive below this minimum speed limit may also be subject to traffic citations and financial fines.

 Do the Police Monitor Some Places More Closely Than Others?

 Yes.
-Police officers keep a closer watch on locations such as construction zones, work zones, school zones, specific areas during school days, and even rural areas.
-Exceeding the speed limit in these areas can result in higher fines and serious consequences.
+Police officers and speed cameras keep a much closer watch on specific locations where vulnerable people are present, and slower speeds are required.
+Exceeding the speed limit in these special areas can result in significantly higher fines and serious legal consequences.

 Construction Zones

-For example, drivers speeding in construction zones face a minimum $375 fine.
-Repeat violations can lead to higher fines and driver’s license suspension, according to the Illinois Department of Transportation (IDOT).
+Drivers speeding in construction zones face a $375 fine (at the minimum) for their first offense.
+Repeat violations can quickly lead to higher fines and even a license suspension, according to the Illinois Department of Transportation (IDOT).

 School Zones

-Exceeding speed limits other than interstate highways—like in school zones—is considered reckless driving and a serious offense.
-Illinois law 625 ILCS 5/11-605 states drivers cannot exceed 20 MPH in school zones from 7 a.m. to 4 p.m.
+Exceeding speed limits in school zones is considered reckless driving and a very serious offense.
+Illinois law (625 ILCS 5/11-605) clearly states that drivers cannot exceed 20 mph in school zones from 7 a.m. to 4 p.m. on days when children are present.

 Do Some Situations Allow Speeding?

-There are no specific laws in Illinois that permit speeding under any particular circumstance.
-However, according to the Illinois State Bar Association (ISBA), this consideration may be relevant in cases where a crime is charged.
-Instead of issuing a “guilty” verdict, the judge may opt for an alternative approach by ordering supervision.
+There are no specific laws in Illinois that permit speeding under any circumstances.
+Generally—according to the Illinois State Bar Association (ISBA)—in certain cases where a crime is charged, a judge may opt for an alternative approach by ordering court supervision instead of a guilty verdict.

 How Does Illinois View Negligence?

 The state of Illinois operates on a contributory negligence statute (735 ILCS 5/2-1116).
 If you primarily caused an accident, you could be responsible for any resulting damages.
-But driving higher than the maximum speed limit does not automatically make you liable for an accident.
+However, driving slightly higher than the maximum speed limit does not automatically make you entirely liable for an accident.

-Let’s consider this example.
-You were exceeding the posted speed limits by 5 miles per hour when your vehicle collided with another motor vehicle on the road.
-Perhaps the individual in question was distracted with texting and failed to stop at a red light.
-In this particular scenario, even though you were driving the speeding vehicle, the primary negligence could be attributed to them instead.
+For instance, imagine you were going 5 miles per hour over the posted limit when your vehicle collided with another car.
+If the other driver was distracted by texting and completely failed to stop at a red light, the primary negligence could still be attributed to them.

 Call the Attorneys at The Kryder Law Group, LLC Accident and Injury Lawyers, Today